 Accountants tend to confuse the job of tracking and reporting information with the much bigger and more sought after trait of holding people accountable for strategic and tactical implementation.
 Clients tend to value their external roles of leadership and management as they are manifested in taking care of the client’s affairs.

 There is a logical reason for these accountants do not offer clients leadership capabilities.
-Growing up in the CPA profession, your rise within the CPA firm ranks is mostly dependent on your technical ability.
+Growing up in the Accountant profession, your rise within the Accountant firm ranks is mostly dependent on your technical ability.
 As you increase your technical prowess, you become responsible for managing projects, their quality, and budgets.
 When it comes to people, you just pick them out of an available staff pool and take advantage of whatever skills they have.

 As you can read from our description above, for accountants, management is about the utilization of available resources to complete a project or task.
 But management has very little expectation or requirement to develop those around them.
 We expect to be surrounded by “self-starters” and “quick-learners,” and if you are not, we would just rather do the work ourselves.